Benjamin Edwin Minns

-Benjamin Edwin Minns (17 November 1863 – 21 February 1937) was an Australian artist, recognised as one of Australia's foremost watercolourists.
+Benjamin Edwin Minns (17 November 1863 – 21 February 1937), commonly referred to as B. E. Minns, was an Australian watercolourist and black-and-white artist, remembered for his portraits of Aboriginal people.

-Minns was born in Dungog, New South Wales, Australia and had lessons in painting and drawing at Inverell, New South Wales.
+Minns was born in Dungog, New South Wales, the son of Bridget Murray (c.
+1846–1924), who married George E. Minns (born c.
+1842) in 1869.
+They lived in Inverell, where Minns had lessons in painting and drawing.
 Intending to have a career in law, Minns went to Sydney and worked for the law firm Abbot & Allen.
 However, he met the artist Charles Conder with whom he shared a studio.
 Minns then studied under Lucien Henry at Sydney Technical College, also taking lessons from the plein air painter Julian Ashton.

-Minns obtained his first job at the Illustrated Sydney News with Conder's help; Minns also drew for the Sydney Mail and regularly contributed to The Bulletin.
+Minns obtained his first job at the Illustrated Sydney News with Conder's help; Minns also drew for The Sydney Mail and regularly contributed to The Bulletin.

-From 1895 to 1915 Minns worked in England, contributing to St Paul's Magazine, Punch, The Strand Magazine, the Bystander and other publications as well as sending drawings to The Bulletin.
+From 1895 Minns worked in England, contributing to St Paul's Magazine, Punch, The Strand Magazine, the Bystander and other publications as well as sending drawings to The Bulletin.
+In 1915 he returned to Australia by the liner Benalla, along with a quantity of his paintings.
+While at Capetown, a fire broke out aboard the ship and most of Minns' works were destroyed and the passengers had an enforced layover while repairs were undertaken.

 Minns was a founder in 1924 and inaugural president (until 1937) of the Australian Watercolour Institute.

+He collapsed and died while photographing at Taronga Park Zoo, and his remains were ashed at the Northern Suburbs Crematorium.